expertofvision/ecs521u-labs/lab-2/Lab2.md

 }
 ```

 4. Notice the `alpha` argument sets the transparency of the cloud.
-Also, since the albatross was drown before, it gives the impression to be behind the clouds.
+Also, since the albatross was drawn before, it gives the impression to be behind the clouds.

 5. Try to create your own cloud.
 Take a look at the following links:
 * [HTML canvas bezierCurveTo() Method](https://www.w3schools.com/tags/canvas_beziercurveto.asp)